akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 ## Consume-Transform-Produce Workflow

 Kafka transactions are handled transparently to the user.
-The `Transactional.source` will enforce that a consumer group id is specified and the `Transactional.flow` or `Transactional.sink` will enforce that a `transactional.id` is specified.
+The @apidoc[Transactional.source](Transactional$) will enforce that a consumer group id is specified and the @apidoc[Transactional.flow](Transactional$) or @apidoc[Transactional.sink](Transactional$) will enforce that a `transactional.id` is specified.
 All other Kafka consumer and producer properties required to enable transactions are overridden.

 Transactions are committed on an interval which can be controlled with the producer config `akka.kafka.producer.eos-commit-interval`, similar to how exactly once works with Kafka Streams.
 The default value is `100ms`.
 The larger commit interval is the more records will need to be reprocessed in the event of failure and the transaction is aborted.